-Educated at Hope College, Grand Valley State University, and the University of Erlangen, Butler served in the United States Army before becoming a full time author.
+Educated at Hope College, Grand Valley State University, and the University of Erlangen, Butler served in the United States Army, then worked as a wage-slave before becoming a full time author.
 He is an internationally-recognized authority on maritime subjects and a popular guest-speaker, having given presentations at the National Archives in Washington DC, the Mariners Museum, and in the United Kingdom.
 He has also been frequently included in the on-board enrichment series of Cunard’s Queen Elizabeth 2 and Queen Mary 2, as well as the ships of the Royal Caribbean and Norwegian cruise lines.

 A self-proclaimed “semi-professional beach bum,” Butler divides what little time he spends away from his writing between wandering long stretches of warm, sandy beaches, his love of woodworking, his fascination with building model ships, and tinkering on his ’72 Triumph Spitfire.
-After living and working in Los Angeles, California, for several years, Butler has recently relocated–permanently, he hopes!–to Atlantic Beach, Florida, where the beaches are better.
+After living and working in Los Angeles, California, for several years, in 2014 Butler relocated–permanently, he hopes!–to Atlantic Beach, Florida, where the beaches are much better.